vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 Not all of this folders and files needs to be in every module.
 The only mandatory file is `index.ts` which is the entry point.
 The rest depends on your needs and module functionality.

+You can take a look at [module template](https://github.com/DivanteLtd/vue-storefront/tree/master/core/modules/module-template) with example implementation of all features listed in config.

 - `components` - Components logic related to this module (eg. Microcart for Cart module).
 Normally it contains `.ts` files but you can also create `.vue` files and provide some baseline markup if it is required for the compoennt to work out of the box.
 - `pages` - If you want to provide full pages with your module palce them here.
 It's also a good practice to extend router configuration for this pages
-- `store` - Vuex Module associated to this module
+- `store` - Vuex Module associated to this module.
+You can also place Vuex modules extensions in here
   - `index.ts` - Entry point and main export of your Vuex Module.
 Ations/getters/mutations can be splitted into different files if logic is too complex to keep it in one file.
 Should be used in `store` config property.
   - `mutation-types.ts` - Mutation strings represented by variables to use instead of plain strings
   - `plugins.ts` - Good place to put vuex plugin.
 Should be used in `store.plugins` config object